skip to content

 01:01:26 - Anthony Campolo

-It is not actually what I recommend.
-Before you even do that, though, right now you should do is you should commit this to a git repo and save it.
+Well, what I recommend, before you even do that though, is you should commit this to a git repo and save it.

 01:01:35 - Jenn Junod